Pivot Table in Excel Tutorial

 - The default Value Field Operation MS Excel performs on the selected data range is the Sum.

 - MS Excel offers a variety of custom functions to summarize the value field by i.e. Sum, Count, Average, Max, Min, Product, etc.

 - MS Excel offers a variety of filters to be applied on the dataset such as Less Than, Greater Than, Less Than Equal To, Greater Than Equal To, Between, Not Between, Equal To, Not Equal To, etc.

 This has been a guide to Pivot Table in Excel Tutorial.
-Here we discuss how to create a Pivot Table in Excel using two methods along with examples and downloadable excel sheet.
+Here we discuss how to create a pivot table in excel using two methods along with examples and a downloadable template.
 You can learn more about excel functions from the following articles –